Finance in Business - Case study workshops for Managers in Business – EY Academy of Business

 Module 4 – Financial risk management and derivatives

-This workshop is addressed to participants without formal education in finance, who, as part of their work duties, are required to exhibit an understanding of methods for hedging financial risks and how application of derivatives impacts the financial performance of companies.
+This workshop is addressed to participants without formal education in finance, who, as part of their work duties, are required to exhibit an understanding of methods for hedging financial risks and how the application of derivatives impacts the financial performance of companies.

 This workshop is especially recommended to:

-Objectives and advantages
+Objectives and benefits

 Why case studies?